-Unrestricted and restricted reserves have increased and are carried forward to cover any shortfalls in future years if further investments reduce, it is also there to cover unexpected expenditure or shortfalls in income and future capital investments.
+Unrestricted and restricted reserves have increased and are carried forward to cover any shortfalls in future years.
+They are also there to cover unexpected expenditure or shortfalls in income and future capital investments.

-We have also increased the pupil premium reserve, some of this funding was going to support the extended day but the covid catch up funding helped support this instead.
-The pupil premium reserve is ring-fenced and will be used in the future to help support as required a.
-Reserves policy
+We have also increased the pupil premium reserve; this funding has been continued to support the extended day throughout the year as well as help support trip costs for as many families as possible.
+The pupil premium reserve is ring-fenced and will be used in the future to help support as required.